rotundasoftware/backbone.subviews/README.md

 # Backbone.Subviews

-A minimalist View mixin for creating and managing named subviews (views within views) in your [Backbone.js](http://backbonejs.org/) applications.
+A minimalist view mixin for creating and managing named subviews (views within views) in your [Backbone.js](http://backbonejs.org/) applications.

 ## Benefits